 The DYW initiative gives work-related learning a high priority and looks to increase the work-related learning options on offer to all young people.
 Over the years our young people have had some amazing work experience opportunities thanks to the time, expertise and goodwill of our local employers.
 We wish to build on this model, therefore a new process has been developed to meet the needs of the DYW agenda and to address some of the feedback we have received from employers and schools.
 We are now asking young people to demonstrate their interest in the opportunities by completing an application form.
 This not only equips young people with a realistic taste for the world of work, but also allows employers to gauge the interest and suitability of each applicant and to consider how they can best support future career aspirations.

-- Usernames and passwords have been issued to each school to share with pupils and parents/carers as led by the school.
-Pupils can use this password to access the work experience tab to browse jobs in particular sectors or to seek opportunities linked to the skills appropriate for their career aspirations.
+- Pupils can create their own account to access the work experience user dashboard to browse jobs in particular sectors or to seek opportunities linked to the skills appropriate for their career aspirations.

 - Pupils can browse hi-hope either within the classroom environment, during one to one discussion around individual skills and interests with their guidance/subject teacher or at home in their own time.
 The pupil can come to a decision independently with advice from their teacher to decide the right time/placement.